 What Do I Need to Know About the Caltech Essays?

-Altogether, you’ll be writing between 780 and 1560 words.
-These essays are fairly short, so you’ll want to spend a good amount of time honing your argument to its most efficient.
+Altogether, you'll be writing up to 1100 words for the required essays, and 300 words for the optional short answer questions.
+These essays are fairly short, so you'll want to spend a good amount of time honing your argument to its most efficient.
 Start early so you have plenty of time to plan, refine, revise, and proof before you submit!

 Do a little preparation and you can look this happy when writing your Caltech essays, too!